 Bandhani – Intricacy of bandhani

-Tie dye is prevalent all over the world.
-But Kachchi Bandhani is a technique which is embedded in the roots of the pastoral communities of Kachchh, who had once migrated from Sindh, Pakistan about 400 years ago.
-A visit to the barren deserts of Kachchh, and one would definitely come to notice the beautiful Badhani Gaghras (skirts) and Odhanis (veils), worn by the women of the local communities.
+Tie-dye is prevalent all over the world.
+But Kachchi Bandhani is a technique that is embedded in the roots of the pastoral communities of Kachchh, who had once migrated from Sindh, Pakistan about 400 years ago.
+A visit to the barren deserts of Kachchh, and one would definitely come to notice the beautiful Bandhani Gaghras (skirts) and Odhanis (veils), worn by the women of the local communities.
+The Khatri community are the traditional dyers and Bandhani makers in Kutch.

 Similarly, several other communities have their own distinguishing textiles in which motifs play an important role, some of them are ambo (mango trees), pan vel (flowing creeper design), lehar (a ripple), chauk (a square), keri (a mango fruit) and putali ubhi (a standing doll).